-Many brides tend to ask the same question once they have a wedding date chosen: “When should I go wedding dress shopping?”
+Many brides tend to ask the same question once they choose a wedding date: “When should I go wedding dress shopping?”
 It can be challenging to know whether or not it’s too soon and when it’s getting to be too late!
 This full guide will give you all of the answers that you’re looking for.

 WHEN SHOULD I GO WEDDING DRESS SHOPPING?